INKPTR-STUDIO/MCU-BusBase/EN/IIC.md

 ## 3.3 Communication Speed Adaptation Optimization
 Due to the RC characteristics introduced by device interfaces and wiring, the level on the bus requires a certain amount of time to stabilize after being toggled by the master or slave.
 The logic processing unit of the slave also has an upper limit on signal processing speed.
-Both are the main factors limiting IIC communication speed.
+Both are the main factors limiting IIC communication speed.(Unless the host's own level-switching speed is already sufficiently slow.
+If the host speed is sufficiently slow, the optimizations described in this section can be ignored.)
 <br>To ensure both sufficient speed and reliability of communication, in addition to keeping wiring as short as possible, protecting the bus from electromagnetic interference, and selecting appropriate pull-up resistors based on the bus load, it is also necessary to actively limit the pin operation speed from the microcontroller program.
 <br>Taking the standard mode of 100kHz supported by most devices as an example, you can add a 5us delay after each pin level change in the code.
 The pin functions can be encapsulated as follows:
 ```C++